 Homeward Bound picks up about twenty years after the last novel in the Colonization series.
 The Race – or “Lizards” as they are called by humans – have colonized the Earth, gravitating toward the warmer areas of the planet.
 There are a variety of conflicts both as a result of events detailed in earlier novels and as a result of the clash of cultures.
 Overall there is an uneasy truce between the races.

-The United States has built a ship which can travel to the Lizard’s homeworld, simply called “Home”.
+The United States has built a ship that can travel to the Lizard’s homeworld, simply called “Home”.
 Into this ship goes several familiar characters from over the years, including Sam Yeager, a former minor-league baseball player who became an expert on the Lizards, and his son, Jonathan, and daughter-in-law, Karen.
-Also sent back to Home is Kassquit, a oriental human female raised by one of the Lizard’s behavioral specialists.
+Also sent back to Home is Kassquit, an Asian human female raised by one of the Lizard’s behavioral specialists.
 She and Jonathan once had a torrid affair.

 I would think that having to focus on only a few characters would keep the repetition Turtledove has become known for to a minimum.
 To a certain extent, it does.
 However, just about every time Karen Yeager and Kassquit have any interaction, their point of contention is brought up again.
 Yes, I get it – Karen and Kassquit hate each other because of the torrid love affair Karen’s husband had with Kassquit before they were married.
 Why does Turtledove feel the need to bring it up over and over again?
 The same is true of the humans who have spent a good part of their lives in space – every time the focus turns to them Turtledove dwells on their inability to ever go planetside due to so many years in a zero-gravity environment.
 I do believe he has done that less here than in other novels, but it is still an issue.
 The book probably could have been a good fifty pages shorter with an editor with a heavier hand.